 SDK end user authentication

-The end user authentication process in CCAI Platform is a secure method to identify the user who is using the host application.
+The end user authentication process in Contact Center AI Platform (CCAI Platform) is a secure method to identify the user who is using the host application.
 The end user is identified by a Universally Unique Identifier (UUID) that is provided by the host application.
 The CCAI Platform SDK requests a JSON Web Token (JWT) signed by the shared secret key (company_secret) and provided by the host application whenever authentication is required.
 If the host app provides the JWT, the CCAI Platform SDK begins the authentication process and obtains an auth token.

 End user